Creation of the Estonian Subjectivity Dataset: Assessing the Degree of Subjectivity on a Scale: Creation of the Estonian Subjectivity Dataset

 However, large differences between the subjectivity scores of a text indicate a need for further analysis.
 We first qualitatively examined the texts with the highest inter-annotator differences, but no clear patterns emerged.

+Next, we examined the correlations between text length and the annotator subjectivity scores.
+Although the correlations were weak to moderate, they were all statistically significant (with \textit{p}-values all below 0.01).
+For the mean annotator score, the Pearson correlation with the text length in characters is 0.289, in words it is 0.342, and in sentences it is 0.367, meaning that the longer the text, the more likely it is considered to be more subjective than objective.
+The correlation with the average word length (text length in characters divided by the text length in words), on the other hand, is -0.514.

+Additionally, we analyzed the correlations for each text category in the dataset.
+While several genres did end up with much lower correlations, the smallest being News, with the correlation of the length of the text in characters being only -0.005, others had much stronger correlations, with Legal texts having a correlation of 0.666 with the text length in characters.
+This shows that text length has a different impact on subjectivity annotations depending on the genre the text itself belongs to.

-Next, we examined the confidence judgments collected during annotation, rated on a 3-point scale.
+Finally, we looked at the confidence judgments collected during annotation, rated on a 3-point scale.
 We hypothesized that texts with greater disagreement between annotators would also receive lower confidence ratings (that is, ``partially certain'' or ``not at all certain'').
-However, the correlation between total annotator confidences and the sum of absolute score differences was weak (Pearson's = \emph{r} -0.09), suggesting that disagreement among annotators was largely independent of their confidence.
-We also examined whether text length, measured in characters, words, or sentences correlated with annotation differences.
-The correlations were all close to zero, indicating no systematic relationship.
+However, the correlation between total annotator confidences and the sum of absolute score differences was weak (Pearson's = \emph{r} -0.09, \textit{p}-value = 0.125), suggesting that disagreement among annotators was largely independent of their confidence.
+We also examined whether text length, measured in characters, words, or sentences, correlated with annotation differences.
+The correlations were all close to zero, indicating no systematic relationship, with \textit{p}-values above 0.646.
 Text length showed similarly weak correlations with total annotator confidence.
 These results suggest that text length was not a factor in the larger annotation differences.